eekcoopuw/jobmon/docsource/glossary.rst

         subsequent WorkflowRun.

     TaskDag
         A set of Tasks.
-Upon calling "execute()," it is considered frozen (i.e. becomes immutable for the lifetime of the Workflow).
+Upon calling "execute()," it is frozen (i.e.  becomes immutable for the lifetime of the Workflow).
 It must be hashable in this frozen state.

     Task
         *(aka WorkflowJob, aka "Job that may have up/downstream dependencies")*